 Pricing

-At Gamescom 2024, the target pricing was $799 for the frame only and $999 with the two-piece seat.
-The triple monitor stand was estimated at $400-500.
+The frame comes in at $799 on its own, $999 with the two-piece seat.
+The triple monitor stand is a separate purchase in the $400-500 range.
 That puts it squarely in the mid-range – more expensive than a basic Playseat or GT Omega, but competitive with aluminium profile rigs from Sim-Lab and Trak Racer.
 The difference is that steel construction handles higher torque loads without needing corner brackets and reinforcement plates.

 Gaming PCs for Sim Racing

 This is where Corsair’s existing expertise shines.
-The VENGEANCE desktop line ranges from entry-level machines at around $999 up to flagship RTX 5090 builds at $7,499.
-For sim racing specifically, the GPU is the bottleneck – triple monitors or VR headsets need serious graphics processing.
+The VENGEANCE desktop line has expanded significantly with the RTX 5000 series – you’re now looking at a full stack from RTX 5070 machines up to RTX 5090 flagships at $7,499.
+For sim racing specifically, the GPU is the bottleneck.
+Triple monitors or VR headsets need serious graphics processing, and the RTX 5080 and 5090 are the first GPUs to handle triple 4K at high settings without breaking a sweat.

 The Flagship: VENGEANCE i8300 (RTX 5090)